chandler37/immaculater/README.md

 *T*o-*D*o *L*ist.
 Immaculater is the application; pyatdl (pronounced "PEE-ott") is the Python library underneath it (see the `pyatdllib/` subdirectory).

+Thanks to <https://github.com/chandler37/immaculater_dart> there is now access from Dart (the language used by Flutter iOS/Android/desktop/web apps).

 Why yet another to-do list?
 This one is inspired by David Allen's book _Getting Things Done_, so it has Next Actions, Projects, Contexts and support for Reviews.
 It is open source.
 It has a command-line interface.
 It is meant to be